mlang/bmc/README.txt

 people and people working with them) BMC should also have a graphical user interface (GUI) basically resembling a simple editor.
 In that GUI, the user will open files containing braille music code or create new documents entering music manually.
-Upon a sepcial keypress or invokation of a menu item the program will try to parse the current document and either report errors sensibly or provide some sort of confirmation.
+Upon a special keypress or invocation of a menu item the program will try to parse the current document and either report errors sensibly or provide some sort of confirmation.
 Once the document is successfully parsed, several more options will be available, like starting playback or jumping to a